-- Abide by all the rules of Macarthur Anglican School as they apply from time to time. - •Participate fully in the School's academic programme, including the completion of homework and assessments. - •Participate fully in the Christian education programme, including but not limited to Chapel, Biblical Studies and the School's Outdoor Education Programme. - •Wear the School Uniform in accordance with the uniform policy and comply with the School's dress standards at school and to and from school. - •Participate in the School's diverse co-curricular programme.
+- Abide by all the rules of Macarthur Anglican School as they apply from time to time. - Participate fully in the School's academic programme, including the completion of homework and assessments. - Participate fully in the Christian education programme, including but not limited to Chapel, Biblical Studies and the School's Outdoor Education Programme. - Wear the School Uniform in accordance with the uniform policy and comply with the School's dress standards at school and to and from school. - Participate in the School's diverse co-curricular programme.

-For students seeking enrolling in Macarthur after a period of attending another school demonstrated compliance to the above expectations at their previous place of learning will be a minimum pre-requisite in any consideration of enrolment.
+For students seeking enrolment at Macarthur after a period of attending another school, a demonstrated compliance to the above expectations at their previous place of learning will be a minimum prerequisite for entry.

 Macarthur Anglican School will also benefit from enrolling students with demonstrated compliance in the above areas.
 The school will further benefit from students whose parents and families:

-- •Co-operate and support the School in matters of student discipline, dress and bearing and student participation in the School's academic, co-curricular, and Christian programmes. - •Fulfil their financial obligations to the school by making all payments of fees and associated charges at designated times.
+Co-operate and support the School in matters of student discipline, dress and bearing and student participation in the School's academic, co-curricular, and Christian programmes.
+Fulfil their financial obligations to the school by making all payments of fees and associated charges at designated times.

-For families seeking enrolment at Macarthur after a period of attending another school demonstrated compliance to the above expectations at their child's previous place of learning will be a minimum pre-requisite in any consideration of such an enrolment.
+For families seeking enrolment at Macarthur after a period of attending another school, a demonstrated compliance to the above expectations at their child's previous place of learning will be a minimum prerequisite for entry.

-Parents or Guardians enrolling a student at Macarthur are expected to agree to all the terms outlined in 'The Conditions of Enrolment - Transition to Year 12' which forms part of the Letter of Offer for Enrolment (See Enrolment Guidelines and Procedures for a copy of this document).
+Parents or Guardians enrolling a student at Macarthur are expected to agree to all the terms outlined in 'The Conditions of Enrolment - Transition to Year 12' which forms part of the Letter of Offer for Enrolment (See below).